nicklockwood/layout/README.md

 ## What?

 Layout is a framework for implementing iOS user interfaces using runtime-evaluated expressions for layout and (optionally) XML template files.
-It is intended as a more-or-less drop-in replacement for Storyboards, but offers a number of advantages.
+It is intended as a more-or-less drop-in replacement for Nibs and Storyboards, but offers a number of advantages (see [below](#why) for details).

 The Layout framework is *extremely* beta, so expect rough edges and breaking changes.